4 Tips To Avoid Brand Confusion

 4- Know When To Post

 For the most part, social media seems easy, but in reality, it’s actually quite more complex than what it seems.
 Specific applications have an algorithm that you have to follow in order for you to appear on someone’s timeline, and this algorithm sometimes includes sticking to a particular posting date or time to milk out the most interactions.
 So know when to post.
 Is it Thursdays at 8 PM or Noontime on Saturdays?
-Once you know when to post and you and that is part of your social media branding.
+Once you know when to post that is part of your social media branding, also use these 5 tips to improve your social media posts.